Tom1358/butterflies_of_britain/README.md

 * The W3C CSS Validation Service - Jigsaw was used for CSS code in this project, which the code passed with no errors or warnings.
 * The W3C Markup Validation Service was used for HTML code in this project, and the code passed with no errors or warnings.
+* JSHint was used to validate the JavaScript code, which passed with no errors.

 #### *User Stories Testing*